-- (1) Water and sewer rates were established by the City prior to the creation of the Boston Water and Sewer Commission in 1977 - (2) Due to the shift to the inclining block rate structure in 1985, the water and sewer rates shown since then represent simple averages. - (3) For consistency, all percentage increases are calculated on a simple average basis.
+- (1) Water and sewer rates were established by the City prior to the creation of the Boston Water and Sewer Commission in 1977. - (2) Due to the shift to the inclining block rate structure in 1985, the water and sewer rates shown since then represent simple averages. - (3) For consistency, all percentage increases are calculated on a simple average basis.
 Originally, 1992 was presented as a weighted average, which yields a 24.3% increase. - (4) Effective January 1, 1993.
 There were no rate increases from 1994-2001. - (5) Water and sewer rate revenues increased by a combined 8.9%.
 Water increased by 24.4% and sewer was not increased. - (6) Water and sewer rate revenues increased by a combined 8.9%.
 Water increased by 12.7% and sewer was not increased. - (7) Water and sewer rate revenues increased by a combined 3.9%.
 Water increased by 0.7% and sewer increased 6.4%.
 This was due to a mid-year assessment by the MWRA. - (8) Water and sewer rate revenues increased by a combined 5.8%.
 Water increased by 8.0% and sewer increased 4.2%. - (9) There was no water and sewer rate increase in 2005. - (10) Percent increase is calculated as the change after conversion to a six block inclining rate structure.
 Because of the different number of blocks, the simple average is not directly comparable to previous years. - (11) Water and sewer rate revenues increased by a combined 9.25%.
 Water increased by 6.55% and sewer increased 11.95%. - (12) Both water and sewer rate revenues increased by 5.6%. - (13) Both water and sewer rate revenues increased by 3.48%. - (14) Both water and sewer rate revenues increased by 3.95% - (15) Both water and sewer rate revenues increased by 2.9% - (16) Both water and sewer rate revenues increased by 6.25% - (17) Both water and sewer rate revenues increased by 3.9% - (18) Both water and sewer rate revenues increased by 4.8% - (19) Both water and sewer rate revenues increased by 5.05% - (20) Water and sewer rate revenues increased by a combined 3.0%.
-Water increased by 0.0% and sewer increased 5.6%. - (21) Both water and sewer rate revenues increased by 2.4%
+Water increased by 0.0% and sewer increased 5.6%. - (21) Both water and sewer rate revenues increased by 2.4%.
+Water increased by 0.74% and sewer increased 3.66%. - (22) Both water and sewer rate revenues increased by 4.75% Water increased by 4.52% and sewer increased 4.92%.

 In an effort to mitigate the impact of increasing water and sewer rates, the Commission began an aggressive program to update and improve the water system in 1978.
 The program included replacing old, inefficient water mains and aggressive leak detection and repair.
-These efforts, which continue today, combined with the inclining rate structure, have had the net effect of reducing the overall level of water purchased by the Commission from 146.1 MGD in 1977 to the present level of 65.3 MGD in 2016.
+These efforts, which continue today, combined with the inclining rate structure, have had the net effect of reducing the overall level of water purchased by the Commission from 146.1 MGD in 1977 to the present level of 63.0 MGD in 2017.
 In addition to reducing the level of water purchases from the MWRA, the Commission continues to pursue increasing billable consumption through its ongoing meter replacement and meter downsizing programs.
-All these efforts have combined to reduce the level of unbilled-for water from 26.2% in 1993 to approximately 15.3 in 2016.
+All these efforts have combined to reduce the level of unbilled-for water from 26.2% in 1993 to approximately 10.3 in 2017.
 Graph 3, on page 44, illustrates the success that the Commission has realized in reducing purchases, maximizing billings and reducing unbilled-for water, the result of which is a reduced level of rate increases, which must be passed on to its ratepayers.